 Security is a straightforward metric that evaluates whether or not the case has any security features.
 Some cases have an integrated lock that can lock it shut.
 We don't put a huge amount of stock in this metric, as any thief who really wants your bicycle will just steal the entire case rather than opening the case and stealing your bicycle.
 We still think security is a useful metric and think that a locked case can serve as a deterrent for the opportunistic thief.

 The Topeak Pak Go X has a built-in lock; this is a three-number combination lock that secures the zipper.
 When the lock is engaged, the zippers are tucked into a slot, and you can't get ahold of them.
 The Topeak case took the win in this metric.

 Even cases without locks could be secured with a TSA-approved lock.
 You can use these locks to bind the zippers together.
 These locks are affordable, but look like they can be broken with your bare hands.

 Unless you are tremendously lucky, you aren't traveling with your bike on a monthly basis.
 In fact, most folks will use their bike travel case less than once a year.
 As a result, the travel case is going to spend the vast majority of its life packed away in your garage, shed, or closet.
 Having a case that stows away easily is a significant factor to take into consideration, especially for apartment-dwellers who are short on space.

 The EVOC Travel Bag Pro was the next best in the ease of storage metric.
-The hard shell ToPeak case scored the lowest in this metric, as its design doesn't allow you to collapse the travel case at all.
-This means the ToPeak will occupy a lot of space in your garage.
+The hard shell Topeak PakGo X scored the lowest in this metric, as its design doesn't allow you to collapse the travel case at all.
+This means the Topeak will occupy a lot of space in your garage.

 — Pat Donahue